 3 The pivot point while touring is in front of the toe, versus at the toe for a tech binding to tech boot system, which makes skinning slightly more difficult.

-Tech Alpine Touring (AT or Tech) Bindings
+Getting Serious?
+Tech Alpine Touring Bindings Are For You!

 1. The overall weight of a tech binding can be up to half the weight of the lightest frame bindings and if you imagine the number of times you will be hauling the skis uphill on a single ski tour, you can imagine the energy savings.